mihir-kanzariya/Node-Cluster/README.md

 ```
 > siege -r1000 -c10 http://localhost:3000/
 ```
 This command send 10 users continuously 1000 times.
-At the last you will see statistics and see the differences between `withcluster.js` and `withoutcluster.js`.
+At the last you will see statistics and differences between `withcluster.js` and `withoutcluster.js`.